MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.Intune.IntuneJavaExceptionGetUIPolicyIdentity

 Critical Error telemetry to track failures for individual Intune APIs; This telemetry gets logged in case of errors to call Intune APIs related to fetching UI policies for a managed account.
-Microsoft uses this data to identify errors during and after Intune enrollment within the app, post signing into the app with a work account
+Microsoft uses this data to identify errors during and after Intune enrollment within the app, post signing into the app with a work account.

 The following fields are collected: